 Supervising a PhD project is a challenging combination of mentoring, advising, and directing a PhD candidate in the process of obtaining academic independence.
 Considerable volumes of literature have been written on how to manage the complexities of such a project and how to successfully guide a PhD candidate towards obtaining a PhD degree.
 The changing academic environment (involving e.g. tenure track, publishing pressure, societal relevance of research, high competition for funding, increased teaching load) has further increased the complexity of PhD supervision.
 Supervisors have - in general - much less time for their PhD candidates, while they depend to a large degree on the PhD candidates for their scientific output and support in fulfilling tasks such as teaching and student supervision.
 Supervisors must support the PhD candidate in acquiring skills and competences required to function within and outside of academia.
-All in all, increased pressure, time constraints and changing academic and societal demands require an effective and efficient form of supervision.
+This require an effective and efficient form of supervision.

 For PhD supervisors at WU the PhD programme has an additional challenge, namely the diversity of PhD candidates.
-WU has over 150 nationalities in its PhD programme and cultural differences can hamper communication and project progress.
-The WU PhD programme hosts different categories of PhD candidates (employed research assistant, guest PhD, sandwich PhD, external PhD and staff PhD; see Section 1C).
-The category also determines the way in which the candidate should be supervised.
+WU has over 150 nationalities in its PhD programme and cultural differences influence how supervisors and PhD candidates discuss the project and interact with each other.
+The WU PhD programme hosts different categories of PhD candidates (see Section 1C).

+The category also determines the way in which the candidate can be supervised.

 Many studies have linked success or failure of doctoral candidates to the organisation and quality of supervision.
 The nature of the relationship between PhD candidates and supervisors, supervision styles, and the organisation of peer and social support directly influence productivity and well-being.
-Furthermore, problems may arise when contacts with supervisors are limited, when project planning and feasibility are poor. when the work environment is uninspiring, when PhD candidates lack knowledge about the academic institute, and when disagreements are not discussed and solved.
+Success depends on good contact between the supervisors and the PhD candidate.
+PhD candidates will thrive in an inspiring work environment, that teaches PhD candidates to navigate their way through the peculiarities of working in an academic institute, and has an open atmosphere to discuss and resolve disagreements.